danilok/Danilo_Yorinori_BootcampFrontendAlura/README.md

 - [Lottie](https://github.com/crello/react-lottie): React/Typescript wrapper for awesome Airbnb's lottie-web lib.
 - [puppeteer](https://github.com/puppeteer/puppeteer): Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 - [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer): React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.
+- [yup](https://github.com/jquense/yup): Yup is a JavaScript schema builder for value parsing and validation.
+- [start-server-and-test](https://www.npmjs.com/package/start-server-and-test): Starts server, waits for URL, then runs test command; when the tests end, shuts down server.

 <br>